advanceboy/swf2js-auto-apply-script/README.md

 ## en:

-Use your modern browser and enjoy Flash animations and games safely!
+Enjoy Flash animations and games safely with your modern browser!

 This UserScript file finds an embedded Flash .swf file and uses swf2js to convert it to HTML5 and display it in the browser.